How to start a scaffolding business in the UK

 Scaffolding is priced in two ways: hire (weekly or daily) and erect-and-dismantle.
 Typical 2026 rates:

-- Commercial scaffold (per week hire rate): varies widely by size
+- Commercial scaffold (per week hire rate): varies widely by size.
+Large-scale projects can offer lucrative contracts but require significant resources and planning.

-Speed is critical — scaffolding gangs that erect and strike quickly can run multiple jobs per day.
-A well-organised two-person team can erect a standard house scaffold in 4 to 6 hours.
+Speed is critical; scaffolding gangs that erect and strike quickly can run multiple jobs per day.
+A well-organised two-person team can erect a standard house scaffold in four to six hours.
+Efficiency not only increases potential earnings but also enhances reputation, leading to more word-of-mouth referrals.
+It's reported that some teams in Newcastle achieve up to three scaffold erections per day, significantly boosting their weekly income.

 Insurance and legal requirements

-Public liability insurance is essential — scaffolding collapses or falling materials can cause serious injuries and property damage.
-Minimum £5 million cover; most scaffolding contractors carry £10 million.
+Public liability insurance is essential; scaffolding collapses or falling materials can cause serious injuries and property damage.
+Minimum £5 million cover is advised; most scaffolding contractors carry £10 million.
 Cost: £600 to £1,500 a year depending on turnover and claims history.
 Employers liability is required if you have employees.
+This protects against claims from staff if injured during work.
 NASC (National Access and Scaffolding Confederation) membership gives access to technical guidance, training, and credibility with larger contractors.
 Many house builders and main contractors will only subcontract scaffolding to NASC-affiliated companies.
+Moreover, being a member can often result in insurance premium reductions due to the perceived lower risk.
 Use the scaffolding calculator to quickly estimate tube and board quantities for customer quotes.
+This tool can save time and improve accuracy in your project planning.

 Ready to get started?